Felx-B/vscode-web/README.md

 ## Build from source

-To build from sources, you need same prerequisites as vscode :
+To build from source, you need same prerequisites as vscode :
 [VSCode Prerequisites](https://github.com/microsoft/vscode/wiki/How-to-Contribute#prerequisites)

 Then simply run following commands